Miao-WANG-Trista/Mirror_Safe/README.md

 # Mirror_Safe
 ## Thinking process
 ### Where to put the mirror?
-We know the positions of all other mirrors inside the safe, we can simulate both forward path, the ray trace starting from the laser, and backward path,  the ray trace starting from the detector, where we assume there is a laser beam from the detector and observe its path.
+We know the positions of all other mirrors inside the safe, and we can simulate both forward path, the ray trace starting from the laser, and backward path, the ray trace starting from the detector, where we assume there is a laser beam from the detector and observe its path.

 - if the forward path can reach the detector, it means the safe opens without inserting a mirror, we will output 0.
 - if the forward path and backward path have overlaps, we know that's where we should insert a mirror, and there might be multiple such locations and orientations.